camisetags/objelion/README.md

 # objelion

-A cache layer for object functions
+A cache layer for object functions.

+# Why?

+Sometimes you need to cache response from objects functions or simple functions results, objelion resolves this problem.

 ## How to use